msomi22/pythondemo/README.md

 # Python Demo

-# Online Python - IDE, Editor, Compiler, Interpreter
-# 1. Write a Python Program to print Prime Numbers between 2 numbers
+## 1. Write a Python Program to print Prime Numbers between 2 numbers
 def solution(start, end):
     for n in range(start, end):
         if(isPrime(n)):